ymattw/joyus/_posts/2016-05-28-simplest-way-to-monitor-disk-usage.md

 tags: [cron, shell]
 ---

-Are you using a complex system to monitoring disk usage on your servers and deliver you alarms when usage is high?
+Are you using a complex system to monitor disk usage on your servers and deliver you alarm when usage is high?

 Here's my solution - just use cron job.
 It checks every 30 minutes and send you an email when disk usage is greater than 70%.